zriyansh/signoz.io/docs/tutorial/kubernetes-infra-metrics.md

         insecure: true
    ```

    b.
-If you are running SigNoz in the same Kubernetes cluster where your applications are, you have to replace the above endpoint at [1](https://github.com/SigNoz/otel-collector-k8s/blob/main/agent/infra-metrics.yaml#L47) and [2](https://github.com/SigNoz/otel-collector-k8s/blob/main/deployment/all-in-one.yaml#L19) by
+If you are running SigNoz in the same Kubernetes cluster where your applications are, you have to replace the above endpoint ->  [here](https://github.com/SigNoz/otel-collector-k8s/blob/main/agent/infra-metrics.yaml#L47) and [here](https://github.com/SigNoz/otel-collector-k8s/blob/main/deployment/all-in-one.yaml#L19) by

    ```jsx
    otel-collector.<namespace_hosting_signoz>.svc.cluster.local:4317